- Professor Donald MacKenzie

 - +44 (0)131 650 3980

 - Research Interests

 - Financial Markets, Sociology of Science and Technology

 Guidance and Feedback Hours

-My current research is on the sociology of markets, focussing on automated trading.
+My research is on the sociology of markets, focussing on automated trading and online advertising.
 I've worked in the past on topics ranging from the sociology of nuclear weapons to the meaning of proof in the context of computer systems critical to safety or security.

 A Material Political Economy: Automated Trading Desk and Price Prediction in High-Frequency Trading, Donald MacKenzie, November 2016

 The Lemon-Squeezing Problem: Analytical and Computational Limitations in CDO Evaluation, Donald MacKenzie and Iain Hardie, May 2014

 The Formula That Killed Wall Street: The Gaussian Copula and Modelling Practices in Investment Banking, Donald MacKenzie and Taylor Spears, October 2013